Editorial Guidelines

 • Ashley owns 7 percent of the farm; however, Victor owns a larger percentage.

-Use of the abbreviation “No.” plus a numeral is acceptable to denote ranking.
+Use of the abbreviation No. plus a numeral is acceptable to denote ranking, both in text and headlines.

 • The Miami Hurricanes tennis team was ranked No. 1 during the preseason.